uhLeeshUh/Andala/README.md

 * Include a button for "done", aka grid lines of all blank cells go away
 * Somehow highlight the axis of symmetry as user is drawing, and it goes away when user selects a new axis or clicks the done button
 * Maybe can add on filters at the end?
+* Add an eraser
+* Is there a way to save the drawing?

 * Finalize needed component hierarchy